Common cash flow problems: Tips to spot, solve and prevent business challenges

 Solution: Tackle debt strategically

 Managing your debt responsibly is key to getting business loans and repayments under control.
-Take a look at whether you can refinance your loans to find better deals or renegotiate with your lender to see if you're on the best payment plan you can be.
+Check whether you can refinance your loans on better terms, or renegotiate with your lender so you’re on the best payment plan for your business.

 Make debt repayment a priority, especially for high-interest loans.
 A strong repayment plan helps you save money and free up cash for other business needs.